unahouExosite/docs/murano/tutorials/user-service.md

 * [Reference for example](#head_reference)

 ## <span id="head_overview">Overview</span>
-This system is to manage users under Murano solution.
-It supports user authentication, role-based access control and storage per user.
+This system is to manage users under the Murano solution.
+It supports user authentication, role-based access control, and storage per user.

 #### User Authentication
-* basic (email & password)
+* Basic (email & password)
-* token based
+* Token based
-* social auth
+* Social auth

 #### User Permission
 We support user permission based on [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control).
-In our system, there are three concrete elements &rsquo;role&rsquo;, &rsquo;user&rsquo; and &rsquo;endpoint&rsquo;.
-According to RBAC, we can control user&rsquo;s access to endpoint by concept below:
+In our system, there are three concrete elements: &rsquo;role&rsquo;, &rsquo;user&rsquo;, and &rsquo;endpoint&rsquo;.
+According to RBAC, we can control a user&rsquo;s access to endpoint with the concept below:

 1. Assign endpoint to role
 2. Assign role to user
-3. User can access the endpoint his role has
+3. User can access the endpoint of his role

 <div align="center">
   <img src="https://github.com/unahouExosite/docs/blob/MUR-298/murano/assets/usm_rbac_1.png"><br>
 </div>

 However, URL can be different in variable practically.
 For example, &rsquo;*device/1/info*&rsquo; and &rsquo;*device/2/info*&rsquo; are different literally but can be considered the same endpoint.
-We don&rsquo;t want to create two endpoints for such difference, that is why we add the fourth element called &rsquo;parameter&rsquo;.
+We don&rsquo;t want to create two endpoints for such a difference.
+That is why we add the fourth element called &rsquo;parameter&rsquo;.

 &rsquo;Parameter&rsquo; represents a specific resource by name and value.
 We mark it like {&lt;parameter_name&gt;} in endpoint.
 Here we only need to create one endpoint &rsquo;device/{rid}/info&rsquo; for &rsquo;*device/1/info*&rsquo; and &rsquo;*device/2/info*&rsquo;.
 When we grant user permission, we need to specify parameters for each role assignment.